abbie-bola/abbie-bola/README.md

 <b> 💎 In 2022, I and some friends launched GenZTechies: A community for African Teens in Tech. </b> <br>
 Take a look at our <a href="https://genztechies.com/">website</a> to see what we have been up to in the last 3 years.
 You are very much welcome to join our community if you are a Black/African tech enthusiast!
-We love to support eachother on our tech-journeys :) <br>
+We love to support eachother on our tech-journeys, no matter the stage you're at: beginner to advanced :) <br>
 > You can support us by sponsoring, partnering with us or simply just spreading the word about us, so more people can join the community & build connections with fellow techies 🎉

 ## Skillset